 A few weeks ago, I finally decided it was time to order a quadcopter to play with for filming for my own personal use as I have no plans to apply for a license for commercial use after the high-level photography business failure!

-I looked at a lot of different drones and decided to go with the DJI Mavic Pro due to its compact size when folded and its features including the following/tracking modes and easy to use software and controller.
-I had a RC helicopter several years ago and it was impossible to fly but I now believe it had a faulty gyro which made it unusable.
+I looked at a lot of different drones and decided to go with the DJI Mavic Pro due to its compact size when folded and its features including the following/tracking modes and easy-to-use software and controller.
+I had an RC helicopter several years ago and it was impossible to fly but I now believe it had a faulty gyro which made it unusable.

 I ordered a DJI Mavic Pro direct from DJI which said on their website that it would ship in 1-3 days, 5 days later and with no sign of shipping I checked the support forums and found that shipping was now 14-21 days and so I cancelled the order with DJI and after a few days they responded to my email and I could cancel the order and the refund was paid back to my bank 3 days later.

 I then checked the local Maplin store and found that they had one of the Mavic Pro drones in stock and so I drove to the Poole branch and could purchase the drone directly.